La Drôme Classic

 La Drôme Classic (The Drôme Classic) is an elite men's road bicycle racing event held annually in the Drôme region of France, held by the Ruoms Cyclisme Organisation.
 It is run as part of a weekend of racing in the south Ardèche, known as the Boucles du Sud Ardèche, along with the Classic Sud-Ardèche.

-Since 2013, the men's event is UCI 1.1 rated and is part of the UCI Europe Tour.
+From 2013 to 2019, the men's event was held as a 1.1 rated event on the UCI Europe Tour.
 The first edition of the race, due to be held on 23 February 2013, was cancelled due to snow.

-Beginning in 2020, the race was renamed as the Royal Bernard Drôme Classic.
+Beginning in 2020, the race was renamed as the Royal Bernard Drôme Classic and joined the UCI ProSeries.